Battery Rebate Changes In May: What To Know

 Battery rebate 14kWh is the sweet spot

-SolarQuotes founder Finn Peacock says 14kWh is the sweet spot for most homes under the new rebate structure.
+SolarQuotes founder Finn Peacock says 14kWh is the sweet spot to maximise returns with the new rebate.

 What Hasn’t Changed